olebole/irafdoc/doc/imcoords.wcsedit.rst

   <!-- Sec='PARAMETERS' Level=0 Label='image' Line='image' -->
   <dd>The list of images for which the WCS is to be edited.
 Image sections are
   ignored.
-If the image does not exist a data-less image header is first created with the default WCS of dimensionality given by the <tt>"wcsdim"</tt>
+If the image does not exist a data-less image header is first created with the default WCS of dimensionality given by the <span style="font-family: monospace;">"wcsdim"</span>
   parameter.
   </dd>
   </dl>